klundeen/5300-Instructor/README.md

 ## Tags
 - <code>Milestone1_prep</code> is just some bare bones stuff to get students started on Milestone 1.
+- <code>Milestone1</code> is playing around with the AST returned by the HyLine parser and general setup of the command loop.
 - <code>Milestone2h</code> has the intructor-provided files for Milestone2.
 (Note that heap_storage.cpp is just a stub.)